 - The average resting heart rate is notably lower in people who use cocaine compared to non-users

 - People who use cocaine have more severe cases of bradycardia, or an abnormally slow pumping heart

 Worried About Cocaine Affecting Your Heart?
 Get Help Today

-If you’re struggling with cocaine abuse, Zinnia Healing can help.
+If you’re struggling with cocaine abuse, Zinnia Health can help.
 Our team of compassionate and caring addiction counselors and healthcare professionals work one-on-one with our clients to come up with personalized treatment plans to ensure they get the recovery they deserve.